eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 [^1]: I've hopped on board the functional programming bandwagon, and couldn't help but think that to demonstrate this idea, I didn't need a framework, a library or even a class.
 Just two functions!

 [^2]: Davidson-Pilon, Cameron.
-"Multi-Armed Bandits."
+“Multi-Armed Bandits.”
 DataOrigami, 6 Apr.
 2013, [dataorigami.net/blogs/napkin-folding/79031811-multi-armed-bandits](https://dataorigami.net/blogs/napkin-folding/79031811-multi-armed-bandits)

 [^3]: [arXiv:1111.1797](https://arxiv.org/abs/1111.1797)